monicamain1/monicatool/long_descriptions/organization.md

 MB, MI, and MP have all two possible implementations: hardware (HW) or software (SW).
 By considering the implementation of MB-MI-MP, it is possible to classify a monitoring process, also allowing grouping on-chip monitoring systems accordingly with such a classification.
 The possible values of the monitoring organization parameter are expressed with a triple (MB, MI, MP), indicating the type of implementation:

+- Number of Available CPUs
+- Number of Instruction Cache Misses
+- Number of Instruction cache Hits
+- Number of Data Cache Misses
+- Number of Data Cache hits
+- Processor utilization
+- Number of pipeline stalls
+- Number of retired instructions
+- Number of TLB misses
+- Number of pipeline flushes
+- Load distribution of application on processor cores
+- Number of RAM read accesses
+- Number of RAM write accesses
+- Number of instruction fetches
+- Latency of application execution (i.e., response time)
+- Not Applicable: when used in Find Mode, it means that the requirement of this parameter is not applicable for the considered monitoring requirements.
+Therefore, when searching for on-chip monitoring systems satisfying those monitoring requirements, only the on-chip monitoring systems with this parameter set as "Not Applicable" will be considered.
+When used in Insert Mode, it means that this parameter is not applicable for the described on-chip monitoring system.
+- Not Declared: when used in Find Mode, it means that the requirement of this parameter is not declared for the considered monitoring requirements.
+Therefore, when searching for on-chip monitoring systems satisfying those monitoring requirements, this parameter will not be kept into account.
+When used in Insert Mode, it means that this parameter is not declared for the described on-chip monitoring system.

 For example, the triple (SW, HW, SW) shows that the MB is a software running on a programmable processor, while MI is implemented with dedicated hardware elements.
 MP, on the other hand, is again a software.
 The triple can describe a hardware monitoring system that extracts information about a software workload execution without introducing software overhead, and that aggregate these information, for example to get an estimation of worst-case execution time, using a software executing on the same target.